pytorch/pytorch/docs/source/community/contribution_guide.rst

       description of the contents of the PR: it's easier to review code if we know what's inside!

--  **Comments for subtle things?** In cases where the behavior of your code is nuanced, please include extra comments and documentation to allow us to better understand the intention of your code.
+-  **Comments on subtle things?** In cases where the behavior of your code is nuanced, please include extra comments and documentation to allow us to better understand the intention of your code.
 -  **Did you add a hack?** Sometimes, the right answer is a hack.
 But